-Solar power is the conversion of sunlight into electricity, either directly using photovoltaics (PV), or indirectly using concentrated solar power (CSP).
+Solar poweris the conversion of sunlightintoelectricity, either directly using photovoltaics (PV), or indirectly using concentrated solar power (CSP).
 Concentrated solar power systems use lenses or mirrors and tracking systems to focus a large area of sunlight into a small beam.
-Photovoltaics convert light into an electric current using the photovoltaic effect.
+Photovoltaics convert light into an electric currentusing the photovoltaic effect.

 How can an organization use it?
-Public and private entire an take acontage of the benefits of solar power for business in a wide various of ways:
+Public and private entities can take advantage of the benefits of solar power for business in a wide variety of ways:

-- Install a commercial solar power stem (roofto, suipment, fix stray or carport) and become an owner/operator, is or participal, solar power chase agreement (PPA). - Purchase solar energy that's been generate van offsite con hercial solar installation. - Construct or retrofit a bu 'ding . orporate a sola lot water, cooling or ventilation system
+- Install a commercial solar power system (rooftop equipment, field array orcarport) and become an owner/operator, lessee or participant in a solar power purchase agreement(PPA). - Purchase solar energy that's been generated by an offsitecommercial solarinstallation. - Construct or retrofit a building to incorporate a solar hot water, cooling or ventilation system.

-Wind wer is he use of air flow though wind turbines to mechanically power generators for electron.
-Wind power, as an alternove to burning fossil fuels, is plentiful, renewable, widely distriction, and uses little land.
+Wind power is the use of air flow through wind turbines to mechanically power generators for electricity.
+Wind power, as an alternative to burning fossil fuels, is plentiful, renewable, widely distributed, clean, produces no greenhouse gas emissions during operation, and uses little land.